PacificBiosciences/paraphase/README.md

   - `boundary`: The boundary of the region that is resolved on the haplotype.
 This is useful when a haplotype is only partially phased.
   - `haplogroup`: The haplogroup that the haplotype is assigned to

-### RCCX & PMS2
+### RCCX, PMS2, NCF1, CFC1, STRC, IKBKG, NEB & F8

 - `total_cn`: total copy number of the family (sum of gene and paralog/pseudogene)
+- `gene_cn`: copy number of the gene of interest, when the gene and pseudogene can be easily distinguished with known sequence differences, as in PMS2/NCF1/STRC/IKBKG
 - `final_haplotypes`: phased haplotypes
 - `two_copy_haplotypes`: haplotypes that are present in two copies based on depth.
 This happens when (in a small number of cases) two haplotypes are identical and we infer that there exist two of them instead of one by checking the read depth.

-- `phasing_success`: whether haplotypes are phased into alleles in the case of RCCX
+Multiple copies of the repeat are phased inito alleles with read-based phasing in the case of RCCX/IKBKG/NEB.
+Additional output entries include:
-- `alleles_final`: haplotypes phased into alleles in the case of RCCX
+- `alleles_final`: haplotypes phased into alleles

+### RCCX

+More info fields on phasing haplotypes into alleles and annotation of CYP21A2:
+- `phasing_success`: whether haplotypes are phased into alleles
-- `annotated_alleles`: CYP21A2 allele annotation in the case of RCCX.
-This is only based on common gene-pseudogene conversions.
+- `annotated_alleles`: allele annotation for the CYP21A2 gene.
+This is only based on common gene-pseudogene (CYP21A2-CYP21A1P) conversions (P31L, IVS2-13A/C>G, G111Vfs, I173N, I237N, V238E, M240K, V282L, Q319X and R357W).
 Please refer to the vcfs for most thorough variant calling and annotation.
+- `ending_hap`: the last copy of RCCX on each allele.
+Only these copies contain parts of TNXB (while the other copies contain TNXA)

+### F8

+Additional output is included to report SVs that occur between the repeat regions:
+- `sv_called`: reports deletions/duplications between int22h-1 and int22h-2, or inversions between int22h-1 and int22h-3